 Grown up snacks are available, including gourmet popcorn – try the olive oil and sea-salt flavour – though if you’re averse to noise, you could opt for one of the ‘food free’ screenings.
 You can enjoy drinks served in glass and crockery too, including wine from New Lodge Vineyard (a local fave).
 It’s a unique and stylish experience that’s well worth a try.

-♥ Haycock & Tailbar
+♥ Try a Cocktail at Haycock and Tailbar

 If you’re up for a classy night out, head to Haycock & Tailbar Associates.
-It’s a trendy, secret (or not so secret) cocktail bar just a few steps away from Errol Flynn.
+It’s a secret (or not so secret) cocktail and steak supper bar just a few steps away from Errol Flynn Filmhouse.
 There’s no glaring signage, so you’ll need to book ahead and then look out for the discreet black door.

 Buddies is an institution in Northampton.
 It’s become so popular that there are lots of branches in and around the area.
 However, the original branch in Dychurch Lane (Northampton town centre) might as well be the one and only.
 It’s an American style diner with exposed brickwork, enough memorabilia to open a museum and the best burgers in town.

 The menu mimics those giant broadsheet papers, with over a billion different burger toppings.
 Without a doubt, make sure you add the pouring cheese to your fries.
 If you manage a starter, main and dessert you deserve a medal.
 Whatever you go for, don’t miss out on a dessert (even if you have to share it) – The Mint Stint sundae is a firm favourite in our household.
 You can read a detailed blog post via the link.